6th Air Defense Missile Squadron: World War II antisubmarine operations

-What is now the 6th Tactical Missile Squadron was originally activated as the 3d Reconnaissance Squadron in early 1941, equipped with North American B-25 Mitchells as part of First Air Force.
+What is now the 6th Tactical Missile Squadron was originally activated as the 3d Reconnaissance Squadron in January 1941 and attached to the 13th Bombardment Group per General Headquarters Air Force's policy of attaching one reconnaissance squadron to each bombardment group. equipped with North American B-25 Mitchells as part of First Air Force.
 After the United States entered World War II the squadron was ordered to search for German U-boats and to fly aerial coverage of friendly convoys initially off the southeast coast.
 It then moved to Mitchel Field, New York to patrol the sea approaches to New York City.
 In April 1942, the squadron was redesignated as the 393d Bombardment Squadron (Medium).

 Later in 1942, the squadron was redesignated as 6th Antisubmarine Squadron, and reassigned to 25th Antisubmarine Wing of Army Air Forces Antisubmarine Command (AAFAC).
 After joining AAFAC, it moved to Westover Field, Massachusetts to patrol the sea approaches to Boston, then to Gander, Newfoundland to fly antisubmarine patrols over North Atlantic convoy routes.
 The squadron was reassigned to 479th Antisubmarine Group in Southwest England in August 1943 and flew killer hunts against German U-boats in the Bay of Biscay off the western coast of France from Brest south to the Spanish border.
 Along this part of the occupied French coast were major Kriegsmarine U-boat bases at Brest, Lorient, Saint-Nazaire, La Rochelle (La Pallice) and Bordeaux.
 Its ground echelon was ordered in September, just prior to inactivation of AAFAC, to move to Salt Lake City Army Air Base, Utah, where it was inactivated on 30 October 1943, while the air echelon was disbanded in England in late November 1943 with squadron aircraft reassigned to the United States Navy.
 Squadron personnel remaining in England were reassigned to Eighth Air Force units as replacement personnel.